-The Yl-yan-man track is located in the Glasshouse Mountains, in Queensland (Australia).
+The Yul-yan-man track is located in the Glasshouse Mountains, in Queensland (Australia).
 It takes about one hour to drive up to the Glasshouse Mountains from Brisbane.
-We parked near Beerburrum Post Office.
+We parked near Beerburrum Post Office, where the Mount Beerburrum walk also starts.
 From there, you’ll be about one kilometre away from the start of the Yul-yan-man track – via an easy walk in the forest.
 It’s also not far from Beerburrum station – so it’s quite good if you don’t have a car!

 If you want to do the hike one-way, you can park the second car at the Tibrogargan car park.

 Here’s the official map of the hike (track number 4):